 Red Robin - This is one of our favorite places because of their attention to detail when it comes to allergies.
 They put a note on the order so that everyone knows that we have a gluten allergy.
 Their (bottomless) fries are cooked in a dedicated fryer, and we order them with no seasoning.
 They typically use Udi's buns.
 They are okay, but not the best.
 Still it is nice to know that we can safely eat out.

 Fuddruckers - It's pretty simple because you can order your meat how you like it.
 Most locations have gluten-free buns.
 (At our local establishment, they use buns from The Local Oven, a dedicated gluten-free facility in Mesquite, TX.
 The buns are individually wrapped and frozen, and they are not opened until you order.
 In my opinion, these buns taste more like the real thing than Udi's buns.)
 I think they use the same butter roller for all of their buns, so there is an issue with cross-contamination unless you ask them not to butter the bun.
-Like in all places, you should order your fries without seasoning.
+Like in all places, you should order your fries without seasoning, and be aware that they have a common fryer.
 The toppings are whatever you happen to put on your sandwich.